nus-cs2103-AY2021S1/tp/docs/team/hjl99.md

 ### New Features

-#### Filter Feature (Recipe and Ingredient)
+#### Filter Feature

-This feature allows the user to filter recipes or ingredients with various criteria, including keywords in search fields like 'Expiry Date' for Ingredients, 'Ingredients' for Recipes, 'Name' and 'Tag' for both.
+This feature allows the user to filter recipes or ingredients with various criteria.
 Multiple multi-word search terms in any sequence are allowed, search results must fulfil all criteria input by the user.

+While Find Command allows users to

+#### Filter Recipes

+This feature allows the user to filter recipes with keywords in search fields 'Ingredients', 'Name' and 'Tag'.

+#### Filter Ingredients

+This feature allows the user to filter recipes with keywords in search fields like 'Expiry Date' for Ingredients, 'Ingredients' for Recipes, 'Name' and 'Tag' for both.

 PRs: [#144](https://github.com/AY2021S1-CS2103T-T10-3/tp/pull/144), [#157](https://github.com/AY2021S1-CS2103T-T10-3/tp/pull/157).